 Put it in writing!

 After a near-death experience in Mexico Julie Loar pursued her lifelong interest in angels, dreams, mythology, space travel and other dimensions through an intensive study of metaphysics, while climbing the corporate ladder in two major companies.
 Focusing on symbols, mythology, Astrology, Tarot, Qabalah, and dreams, Julie has been a spiritual teacher and counselor since 1972.
 She has led eleven sacred journeys to Egypt.
 Julie is the author of Messengers, co-author of The Hidden Power Of Everyday Things, and the award-winning, Tarot & Dream Interpretation.
 Her latest book, Goddesses For Every Day: Exploring The Wisdom & Power Of The Divine Feminine Around The World, has won three national awards.
 Her books have been translated into several languages.
+She’s also one of the creators of the new board game Quintangled” A Game of Strategy, Chance, & Destiny.
 Julie is a frequent speaker, radio guest, and workshop leader.
 Her popular astrology column appears in ATLANTIS RISING magazine and she contributes regularly to Satiama.com.
 She’s also been featured on John Edward’s InfiniteQuest.com.

 Capella Press: Words of Power